Your own Terms and Conditions, if defined, must be accepted by your clients upon ordering and registering.

 The date when a customer accepts your terms, if it has been recorded, is visible on the client's record page.

-These terms, as well as a list of ordered images and their use description, are also delivered to your clients as a PDF file along with ordered images.
+These terms can also be delivered to your clients as a PDF file along with ordered image downloads.

 Terms and Conditions accepted by your customers are a contract that helps safeguard your business interest and for example, are a good place to provide mandatory information, or set boundaries on what your customers can do with the images they download.
 If you serve customers in Europe and are subject to the General Data Protection Regulation (GDPR), they are a good vehicle to comply (they provide a "contractual basis" for the data).